Botanical Name: Caryota mitis

-It is more tolerant of drier soil than overwatering.
+It is more tolerant of drier soil than wet.
 Put it in a container with a drainage hole.
 Water thoroughly then allow the soil to dry slightly between waterings.

 Repot only when roots grow out of the bottom of the drainage hole.
-This palm prefers to be slightly pot-bound.
+Move it to a pot only slightly larger; this palm prefers to be slightly pot-bound.